vervallsweg/cast-web-api/README.md

 However my code is **verry badly written and experimental, not intendend for any production environment!**

 ## Installation
-Install cast-web-api as a command line utility
+Install cast-web-api as a command line utility.
+Check your permissions first!

 	$ npm install cast-web-api -g